satishsookun/user-traffic/README.md

     Clone project
         - git clone https://github.com/satishsookun/user-traffic.git
     After cloning the project
+        - cd user-traffic
         - npm i
         - ng serve -o

 ## Project

+> Single page application

+  This project is a single page web app.
+There will be no browser refresh on navigation as the lazy loading will only load the module.

 > Web app component